ExabeamLabs/Content-Doc/README.md

 # Exabeam Content Library
 Welcome to the Exabeam Content Library.

-The Content Library is an online repository of knowledge and content that organizations can use to deploy new use cases.
-The initial release allows customers to quickly map data sources to security use cases and to download the necessary parsers.
+The Content Library is an online repository of knowledge and content that organizations can use to learn about available log source integrations and security use cases.

 This is a programmatic generation of content documentation from Exabeam's content repository.
 As new content is committed to the content repository, the Content Library is automatically updated to provide fast and easy access.